-I chose to cook with it because I love adding orange essence, orange rind, orange peel, and using whole oranges in food (see for example the Almond and Whole Orange Protein Pancakes in my first cookbook.)
+I chose to cook with it because I love adding orange essence, orange rind, orange peel, and using whole oranges in food.
 I think oranges go extremely well with creamy, cinnamon-packed, and vanillay foods.

 It’s magical what a bit of orange flavoring does to food!
 So, I figured, let’s try orange-flavored whey alongside vanilla whey, what’s the worst that can happen, right?

 1/4 cup vanilla flavored whey (or just more orange whey)

 3/4 cup oats

 1/8 cup vanilla pea protein (or vanilla casein)